Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 Cascade - Operation Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^

-TDM FIR can be configured to operate on multiple cascaded AIE Tiles using ``TP_CASC_LEN`` template parameter.
+TDM FIR can be configured to operate on multiple cascaded AI Engine Tiles using ``TP_CASC_LEN`` template parameter.

 When used (``TP_CASC_LEN > 1``), an array of ``TP_CASC_LEN`` kernels will be created and connected through cascade interface.
 Each kernel will operate on a fraction of the ``TP_FIR_LEN`` requested (``TP_FIR_LEN / TP_CASC_LEN``).